-It won't be the news you’re hoping for, but if you do come out with a failed theory test you’ll have the chance to take it again after 3 working days, with no limits on how many attempts you can take.
+It won't be the news you’re hoping for, but if you don't pass your theory test, you’ll have the chance to take it again after 3 working days.
+There are also no limits on how many attempts you can take.

-Your driving instructor will offer as much support as they can to help you pass the theory test, so study hard, stay cool, calm and collected, and you’ll be on your way to being road ready in no time.
+Your driving instructor will offer as much support as they can to help you pass the theory test.
+So study hard, stay cool, calm and collected, and you’ll be on your way to being road-ready in no time.